jhordano/jhordano.github.io/_pages/about.md

 **Welcome!**

 I am a PhD student in Econometrics at the University of Groningen.
 My research focuses on panel data models and their applications.
-Currently, I am working in panel data models with latent group structures.
+Currently, I am working in linear panel data models that estimate the effect of a policy intervention.